List of Critical Role episodes: Campaign two (2018–2021)

 The second campaign began on January 11, 2018, and follows the adventuring party known as The Mighty Nein.
 The story is set on the continent of Wildemount, which was briefly visited during the Vox Machina campaign.
-The Mighty Nein campaign is set about 20 years after Vox Machina's final battle against Vecna; it takes place at a time where tensions are very high between the Dwendalian Empire and the Kryn Dynasty, two of Wildemount's major powers.
+The Mighty Nein campaign is set about 20 years after Vox Machina's final battle against Vecna; it takes place at a time when tensions are very high between the Dwendalian Empire and the Kryn Dynasty, two of Wildemount's major powers.

 Prior to a hiatus due to the COVID-19 pandemic, the show had broadcast live, but has been pre-recorded since its return for episode 100 of Campaign Two.
 In May 2021, the cast announced that campaign two would end shortly, however, "the Mighty Nein's story wasn't finished".
 Collider reported that "Campaign 2 has spanned 100 hours of battle, 440 slain villains, and 530 total hours of dice-roll-driven adventuring.
 And that's not even counting the upcoming 7-hour finale".
 The finale aired on June 3, 2021; it was the longest episode at just over seven hours.

 The episodes of campaign two split by year: